Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 • Orange Card: provides access to prescription medicines, wound care items and nutritional supplements at a concessional rate.

 Gold Cards provide access to DVA-funded treatments for all medical conditions.
 The Productivity Commission stated in its 2019 report that ‘the Gold Card is considered one of the most desirable benefits of the veteran support system’ partly because of its generosity (p.
 699).
-A person can be eligible for a Gold Card due to qualifying service, age, or as a dependent of an eligible deceased veteran.
+A person can be eligible for a Gold Card due to qualifying service, age, or as a dependant of an eligible deceased veteran.
 Key groups eligible for a Gold Card include:

 • veterans aged 70 or over with qualifying service